syncfusion-content/xamarin-docs/Xamarin/Cards/Customization.md

 {% endtabs %}

-N> This property won't work when adding the SfCardView as a child of SfCardLayout.
+N> This property will not work when adding the `SfCardView` as a child of `SfCardLayout`.